MAT-375/TextAnalyzer/README.md

 # TextAnalyzer
+Built using Django
-A simple tool to analyze data Django backend
+A simple tool to analyze data